 The MPO staff regularly conducts informational meetings at its offices in the State Transportation Building in Boston, which is a central location for the region.
-The Program's practice is to hold these quarterly.

 Session topics include current MPO activities, such as development of the certification documents and updates on other MPO ongoing programs, but also may include detailed presentations and discussions about the results of MPO studies and reports.
-The format generally consists of presentations by program and project managers, followed by questions and answers.
+The format generally consists of staff presentations about programs and projects, followed by questions and answers.
 Staff is available after the presentations for individual follow-up discussion with meeting participants.